10 Signs The “Nice Guy” Isn’t Actually Nice

 He’s good at playing the victim

-woman looking at man
+woman and man looking at each other

 Photo by Keira Burton